cossacklabs/acra/README.md

 ### Client-side

 [AcraWriter](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter) is a client-side library that encrypts data into a special binary format called [AcraStruct](https://docs.cossacklabs.com/pages/documentation-acra/#acrastruct).
-AcraWriter is available for Ruby, Python, Go, C++, NodeJS, iOS, Android/Java and PHP, but you can easily [generate AcraStruct containers](https://github.com/cossacklabs/acra/wiki/Acrawriter-installation) with [Themis](https://github.com/cossacklabs/themis) for any platform you want.
+AcraWriter is available for Ruby, Python, Go, C++, Node.js, iOS, Android/Java and PHP, but you can easily [generate AcraStruct containers](https://github.com/cossacklabs/acra/wiki/Acrawriter-installation) with [Themis](https://github.com/cossacklabs/themis) for any platform you want.

 | Client platform |  Documentation and guides | Examples | Package manager |
 | :----- | :----- | :------ | :---- |